section-engineering-education/engineering-education/articles/golang-part-2-programming-basics/index.md

     alt: golang image example
 ---

 *Go is a statically-typed and procedural programming language whose syntax resembles C*.
-In the previous article, we looked at the history of Go, its purpose, and installation.
+In the [previous article](/engineering-education/golang-part-1-introduction/), we looked at the history of Go, its purpose, and installation.
 In this article, we are going to explore basic programming concepts such as variables, input/output, arrays, etc. Before we start writing programs, there are a few concepts to bear in mind.

 ### Go workspace
 *Go programs are usually kept in the same workspace*.
 A workspace may contain multiple repositories from version control systems such as Git.

 These repositories can contain several packages.
 According to the [documentation](https://golang.org/), Go programs are organized into packages.
 A package is a collection of programs in the same directory that are compiled together.

 *A repository contains one or more modules*.
 A module is a collection of related Go packages that are released together.
 A Go repository typically contains only one module, located at the root of the repository.

 #### Directories
-A workspace is a directory hierarchy with two directories at its root: src, bin, and pkg.
+A workspace is a directory hierarchy with three directories at its root: `src`, `bin`, and `pkg`.

-**src**: *The src directory contains the source code (Go programs) written by the user.
-It may contain multiple repositories*.
+**`src`**: The src directory contains the source code (Go programs) written by the user.
+It may contain multiple repositories.

-**bin**: *This folder contains the binary executable files that are built and installed by the Go tool*.
+**`bin`**: This folder contains the binary executable files that are built and installed by the Go tool.

-**pkg**: *This directory contains all the non-executable packages or shared libraries that are used in other executable packages*.
+**`pkg`**: This directory contains all the non-executable packages or shared libraries that are used in other executable packages.

 This is an example of a workspace that contains an executable program called hello inside the bin directory and multiple programs inside the src directory in a hierarchical structure.